Albert Bond Lambert

-Albert Bond Lambert (December 6, 1875 – November 12, 1946) was an American golfer who competed in the 1900 Summer Olympics and in the 1904 Summer Olympics.
-He was also a prominent St. Louis aviator and benefactor of aviation.
+Albert Bond Lambert (December 6, 1875 – November 12, 1946) was an American businessman.
+He was the president of Lambert Pharmacal Company, marketer of Listerine, for over 25 years.
+He was also a keen amateur golfer and prominent St. Louis aviator and benefactor of aviation.

 Early life

-He was son of Jordan W. Lambert, founder of Lambert Pharmaceutical Company which made Listerine.
+He was son of Jordan W. Lambert, founder of Lambert Pharmacal Company, which marketed Listerine.
 He initially studied at the University of Virginia and became president of the family business in 1896.
 He became chairman in 1923 and stepped down in 1926 when it was acquired by another firm.

 Golf

-At the 1900 Summer Olympics in Paris, France, Lambert finished eighth in the individual event.
+In October 1900, Lambert competed in the golf competitions held as part of the Exposition Universelle in Paris.
+He finished eighth in the men's championship competition, later classified as part of the 1900 Summer Olympics, and won the handicap competition.

-Four years later he was part of the American team which won the silver medal, making Lambert the only golfer to have competed in both Olympic golf tournaments.
+Four years later he was part of the American team which won the silver medal, making Lambert the only golfer to have competed in both Olympic golf tournaments prior to the sport's long hiatus from 1908 to 2016.
 He finished 12th in this competition.
 In the individual competition he finished eighth in the qualification and was eliminated in the quarter-finals of the match play.